 Cancellation Policy for Prepaid Tours and Events

 For tours and special events requiring advance payment, only cancellations received at least five (5) business days prior to the event receive a full refund.
-Cancellations received with less than five (5) business days notice may be credited towards future SFMHS events (within six months).
+Cancellations received with less than five (5) business days notice may be credited towards future SFHS events (within six months).
 Tours or events that are canceled due to weather or other reasons will be refunded within five (5) business days of the event.

 NO refunds are made for no-shows or early departures.

 Two Barbary Coast Trail guides, written by trail founder Daniel Bacon, are currently available to enrich the experience of your self-guided walking tour.
 Trail guides are available at local bookstores, visitor information centers, and online.